 Dyckia is a genus of bromeliad found within the Pitcairnioideae subfamily of Bromeliads.
 There are 120 different species with many more cultivars.
-Most species are native to Brazil, but a few originate from other South American countries such as Uruguay, Paraguay and Bolivia.
+Most species are native to Brazil, but a few originate from other South American countries such as Uruguay, Paraguay, and Bolivia.

-The genus was introduced into Europe during the nineteenth century, and was named for Prince von Salm-Dyck, an early expert on succulents.
+The genus was introduced into Europe during the nineteenth century and was named for Prince von Salm-Dyck, an early expert on succulents.
 Dyckias are not technically succulents, as they do not store water in their leaves like true succulents.
 They are xerographic and survive long periods without water by going dormant.
 Their rosette of thick succulent leaves will eventually wilt, but recovery is rapid when watering is resumed.

-Most of the plants survive in warm regions with heavy rainfall for half the year and very dry conditions the rest of the time.
+Most of the plants survive in warm regions with heavy rainfall for half the year and arid conditions the rest of the time.
 This makes Dyckia care slightly challenging, as getting the right balance of moisture to keep the plant happy may be difficult.
 Dyckia growing conditions in their natural setting should be mimicked as much as possible.

-In their native region, it is not uncommon to find some forms growing on top of rocks near water.
+In their native region, it is not uncommon to find some forms growing on top of rocks near the water.
 Water and the cycle of the monsoon season are important features to Dyckia health.
-They are used to rather poor soil when they do grow in ground and should be planted in a good succulent mixture.
+They are used to rather poor soil when they do grow in the ground and should be planted in a good succulent mixture.

-Dyckia need full sun and temperatures of up to 90°F (32°C) to thrive.
+Dyckias need full sun and temperatures of up to 90°F (32°C) to thrive.
 Beware of exposing the plants to freezing temperatures for more than a brief time as they are not cold hardy.
 Temperatures below 40°F (4°C) seem to be the limit of Dyckia growing conditions.

 While actively growing, the plants need regular water to produce happy plants.
 The soil should not be soggy but evenly moist at all times.
 Use a saucer under potted plants to keep the roots from sitting in water but allow for evaporation and consistent humidity.
 In winter, when growth is dormant, you may reduce the amount of water by half.

-Fertilize from spring to fall with a half strength liquid plant food.
+Fertilize from spring to fall with a half-strength liquid plant food.
 In the wild, the plants form pups or offsets, which result in new plants.
-The same is true in container grown plants and these can be divided away from the parent with ease.
+The same is true in container-grown plants, and these can be divided away from the parent with ease.

-The plants set seed readily when flowers are present and these germinate quickly.
-However, they also freely hybridize and the species resulting from the seed may not represent the parent.
+The plants set seed readily when flowers are present, and these germinate quickly.
+However, they also freely hybridize, and the species resulting from the seed may not represent the parent.